Bound States at Semiconductor -- Mott Insulator Interfaces: Conclusions

 \section{Conclusions}

-Utilizing the hierarchy of correlations alongside the Fermi-Hubbard model we derived equations for the existence of bound states at single and multiple interface systems with different spin backgrounds.
+Utilizing the hierarchy of correlations alongside the Fermi-Hubbard model we derived equations for the existence of bound states \red{of the doublon and holon wave function} at single and multiple interface systems with different spin backgrounds.
 We account for an additional interface perturbation.
 These quasi-particle bound states manifest in the semiconductor as real electrons, while in the Mott insulator they are doublons and holons.
 Even though we used a model Hamiltonian, realistic values for the on-site potential, the hopping strength and the Coulomb repulsion can be extracted from literature.

 At a solitary interface, the spin background and the charge backgrounds cannot be discussed independently: Both in the unpolarized case with (on average) one electron per site and in the antiferromagnetic Mott-N\'eel background an interface perturbation is needed to support bound states.
 The threshold of the perturbation strength depends on the spin background; in the unpolarized case it additionally depends on the band alignment, whereas in the Mott-N\'eel case it is constant.